yusuke-kayahara/codegate/README.md

 # Codegate Sample Download App

 This repository contains a simple Express server that provides a web page for entering a download code.
-If the code matches, the user can download a file.
+When the code matches, the server sends the requested file.

 ## Setup